notakey-examples/blackbox-webapp-2fa-howto/README.md

 As with any production service be sure to check out public vulnerability databases before deploying, as mod_auth_mellon has had several security vulnerabilities in the past.

-Apache configuration files saml-standalone.conf and saml-appliance.conf are provided as mere examples and should be matched to your security and scaling requirements.
+Apache configuration files saml-standalone.conf and saml-appliance.conf are provided as mere examples and should be adjusted to your security and scaling requirements.